The Nest (1988 film): Plot

-Elias calls Mr. Hauser, a representative at INTEC, and demands that they take action against the cockroaches, or else he will reveal information to the national media.
+Elias calls INTEC representative Mr. Hauser and demands that they take action against the cockroaches, or else he will reveal information to the national media.
 Hauser agrees to spray the island with lethal insecticide at 5 a.m.
-Elias adds that if residents are unable to evacuate, they will turn on the local lighthouse beam; if the beam is on, they are not to spray the island.
-Hubbard notices that cockroach egg capsules which survived the rotenone have hatched, and are now immune to the chemical.
+Elias adds that if residents are unable to evacuate, they will turn on the lighthouse beam as a signal not to spray the island.
+Hubbard notices that cockroach eggs which survived the rotenone have hatched and are now immune to the chemical.

 Richard finds both Millie and Lillian dead.
-Homer, in an attempt to kill cockroaches, accidentally sets a flammable insecticide aflame, causing his own house to explode.
-Richard and Homer confront Hubbard, who reveals that INTEC created a species of cockroach designed to eat other cockroaches and then die after one generation; however, the engineered cockroaches did not die after one generation.
-In order to prevent INTEC from spraying the island and thereby making the eggs located in a nest in the cave immune to the spray, Richard and Homer set out to turn the lighthouse beam on.
+Homer accidentally blows up his house while attempting to kill the cockroaches.
+Richard and Homer confront Hubbard, who reveals that INTEC created a species of cockroach designed to eat other cockroaches and then die after one generation; however, the engineered cockroaches survived and reproduced.
+In order to prevent INTEC from spraying the island and thereby making the eggs in the cave immune to the poison, Richard and Homer set out to turn the lighthouse beam on.

-Elias and Elizabeth are attacked by cockroaches in Elias's home.
-Richard, Homer, and Hubbard find a cat-cockroach hybrid that attacks Richard and is crushed by Homer.
-Elias is killed by the cockroaches and returns as a human-cockroach hybrid, which Elizabeth kills using a shotgun.
-Elizabeth and Hubbard drive to the cave and find the insects' nest.
-Richard follows them there, while Homer heads to the lighthouse.
-In the cave, Hubbard is killed by a queen cockroach-human hybrid.
-Elizabeth and Richard detonate an explosive inside the cave, and Homer turns on the lighthouse beam, stopping INTEC from spraying the island.
+Elias and Elizabeth are attacked by cockroaches in Elias's home, including a cat-cockroach hybrid that Homer crushes.
+It is revealed that the cockroaches can genetically mutate into hybrids of whatever prey they've eaten.
+Elias is killed by the cockroaches and returns as a human-cockroach hybrid, which Elizabeth kills with a shotgun.
+Elizabeth, Hubbard, and Richard go to the cave and find the nest, while Homer heads to the lighthouse.
+Hubbard is killed by a queen cockroach-human hybrid, and Elizabeth and Richard detonate an explosive inside the cave, incinerating all the cockroaches inside.
+Homer turns on the lighthouse beam, stopping INTEC from spraying the island.

+However, one surviving cockroach is seen, indicating that the cycle of terror will start over again.